ChooseWhy Choose This Program?

 Women, Gender and Sexuality Studies major and minor: Irline François

 Irline François, Associate Professor - Women, Gender, and Sexuality Studies

-Mel Lewis, Assistant Professor - Women, Gender, and Sexuality Studies: Intersectional Approaches to Feminist Theory – Black Feminist Thought, Queer Feminisms, and Transfeminist Perspectives Queer Theory Black – Queer Studies, LGBTQIA Advocacy, Activism, and Public Policy, Feminist and Critical Pedagogies – Teaching as Performative Text and Embodied Pedagogical Practice
+Mel Michelle Lewis, Associate Professor - Women, Gender, and Sexuality Studies: Intersectional Approaches to Feminist Theory – Black Feminist Thought, Queer Feminisms, and Transfeminist Perspectives Queer Theory Black – Queer Studies, LGBTQIA Advocacy, Activism, and Public Policy, Feminist and Critical Pedagogies – Teaching as Performative Text and Embodied Pedagogical Practice

 By studying abroad, choosing 3-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher Women, Gender, and Sexuality Studies students gain a global perspective that enhances their course of study.
 Visit the Office of International Studies website for more information.

 Public Leadership Institute for Women

 Under a grant from the Carnegie Corporation of New York, Goucher established a Public Leadership Institute for Women to prepare students for leadership roles in the public arena.
 The institute provides an opportunity for students to work as interns with women leaders at all levels of government.
 Goucher students have served as interns in Washington, DC, with women lobbyists, members of regulatory commissions, and congresswomen, and in Annapolis with women members of the Maryland legislature and the women's caucus of the Maryland General Assembly.
 Placements have also included internships with women judges and members of city and county councils.
 Internships with women office holders are also available to students in their home communities during January and summer breaks.